 Senator Obama’s official site also has social media elements, including a blog, embedded video, and links to the campaign’s presence on Facebook, LinkedIn, and MySpace.
 You can also follow the Senator’s Twitter

-WordPress 4.8.2 is now available.
+WordPress 4.8.3 is now available.
 This is a security release for all previous versions and we strongly encourage you to update your sites immediately.
-WordPress versions 4.8.1 and earlier are affected by these security issues: $wpdb->prepare() can create unexpected and unsafe queries leading to potential SQL injection (SQLi).
-WordPress core is not directly vulnerable to this […]
+WordPress versions 4.8.2 and earlier are affected by an issue where $wpdb->prepare() can create unexpected and unsafe queries leading to potential SQL injection (SQLi).
+WordPress core is not directly vulnerable to […]

-WordPress 4.8 Beta 2 is now available!
+WordPress 4.9 Beta 2 is now available!
 This software is still in development, so we don’t recommend you run it on a production site.
 Consider setting up a test site just to play with the new version.
-To test WordPress 4.8, try the WordPress Beta Tester plugin (you’ll want “bleeding edge nightlies”).
-Or you can […]
+To test WordPress 4.9, try the WordPress Beta Tester plugin (you’ll want “bleeding edge nightlies”).
+Or you can download the beta here (zip). […]

 Republican candidate Mike Huckabee’s site has a blogroll that sports links to more than 600 bloggers supporting Huckabee.
 The site also incorporates embedded video, which includes a variety of clips, not just the candidate’s commercials.
 The campaign’s most notable use of social media to date is a campaign commercial that seems tailor-made for the web.
 Huckabee’s “[Chuck Norris Approved](http://www.youtube.com/watch?v=MDUQW8LUMs8)” commercial is an amusing take on the standard political endorsement ad.
 Norris’s reputation as a tough guy is played up, as Huckabee quotes some of the funnier “[Chuck Norris Facts](http://chucknorrisfacts.com).”
 (Huckabee says: “when he does a pushup, he isn’t lifting himself up, he’s pushing the earth down”).
 While the numbers aren’t on par with Obama Girl, the clip has a respectable 1.6 million views on YouTube–which is something, considering the fact that people are voluntarily going to a site to watch a campaign commercial.